olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 * comm- Communicator
 * status- Struct containing information on received message

 Here is the code ptp.c, where process 0 will send the message "hello!" to process 1.
-However, the receive funtion has three missing argumemts labled A, B. and C.
+However, the receive function has three missing arguments labeled A, B. and C.
-Your challenge is to use the arugments in the send function and the function defintions above to fill in the missing arguments.
+Your challenge is to use the arguments in the send function and the function definitions above to fill in the missing arguments.

 Some of the questions to help you:
-Why does the MPI_Send funtion say that the message has 6 elements?
+Why does the MPI_Send function say that the message has 6 elements?
 Why datatype is "hello!" ?
 Where is the message going?